It's more obvious than you think.

 Why are some men so comfortable dating a woman for years, yet they aren't comfortable marrying that same woman?
 The question that women in this situation most often ask is "How do I know if he's just a procrastinator or if he really never plans to marry me?"

-Since women usually mention marriage more quickly than men, it is not surprising that women find it hard to distinguish between a man who has cold feet and a man who will never marry them no matter how much time he is given.
-Based on hundreds of stories from women who have tired of this waiting game, LuvemOrLeavem has put together a list of the 5 most common warning signs that your man doesn't plan to marry you.
+Since women usually mention marriage more quickly than men, it isn't surprising that women find it hard to distinguish between a man who has cold feet and a man who will never marry them, no matter how much time he's given.
+Based on hundreds of stories from women who have tired of this waiting game, we've put together a list of the five most common warning signs that prove your man doesn't plan to marry you.

-For a woman who has been doing some serious hinting about getting married, it can be hard to recognize that conversations about marriage have been replaced by begging and pleading.
-Even smart, strong women who are used to demanding rather than begging for what they want in all other aspects of life, somehow fall into a trap where they are begging a man to marry them.
+For a woman who's been doing some serious hinting about getting married, it can be hard to recognize that conversations about marriage have been replaced by begging and pleading.
+Even smart, strong women who are used to demanding what they want in all other aspects of life somehow fall into a trap where they're begging a man to marry them.

 Nearly every member of the clergy has a story about a bride or groom who had to hobble down the aisle after breaking a leg or having a serious injury before their wedding.
 Remember these couples when you're evaluating whether his reason for waiting really has any merit.

-Men who want to get married are men that propose.
-They don't try to find a way to delay things by recommending that you have a trial period of living together "just to make sure we're compatible.”
-We get letters from women all the time who agreed to these trial periods and they’ve all either left the relationship or are now many, many years into that trial period.
+Men who want to get married are men who propose.
+They don't try to find a way to delay things by recommending that you have a trial period of living together "just to make sure we're compatible."
+Women who agree to these trial periods either leave the relationship or are way too deep into that trial period.